11 Jun Why Is RPA Important for Modern Business? | NuMantra

 Meanwhile, the global analyst firm IDC, estimated that the cost of human error (in a firm with 100,000 employees) approaches $62.4 million per year.
 This means U.K. and U.S. enterprises lose a total of approximately $37 billion every year due to human error.
 Plus, damage to company reputation or customer trust can have even greater consequences.
 Some estimates state that RPA tools can reduce the burden of human error by 65% or more.

 Improved Customer Experience

-More advanced RPA and related technology, such as chatbots, natural language processing, machine learning, and business intelligence elevate the potential of RPA even higher.
+More advanced RPA and related technology, such as chatbots, natural language processing, machine learning solutions, and business intelligence elevate the potential of RPA even higher.
 For example, RPA can harvest and structure information from audio, text, and images.
 From there, the bots can identify patterns and deliver information to feed processes.
 The benefits can eventually extend all the way to the front office to create automated, high impact customer experiences.

 What does this mean for the human work force?
 They are free to spend quality time on more nuanced, high value tasks, such as complex customer issues or creative, value adding projects.
 Meanwhile, customers are more satisfied as their needs are served quickly.
 However, if human interaction is needed, the service rep has time to respond adequately rather than being bogged down with busy work.

 The savvy business person will immediately notice something essential about RPA: it accelerates processes already in place.
 Many companies make the mistake of implementing RPA too early before taking a close look at their existing processes.
 This leads to frustration as an inherently flawed process won’t benefit from even the most advanced automation tools.